 There are more oddities, like the information suggesting that both sides of the war were funded by the same group.
 You can read more about that here.

 Have we learned from our mistake?
-The fact that nuclear weapons even exist is a discouraging fact, and I am ashamed to be part of a race who has developed so many of them.
+The fact that nuclear weapons even exist is a discouraging fact, and I am ashamed to be part of a race that has developed so many of them.
 It would be great if we could use our brilliant minds/science to advance ourselves as a civilization, not destroy it.

 We need to learn from our history, not accept textbook explanations that paint a false picture of it.
 That being said, we have come a long way since 1945; it’s clear that the majority of people on this planet prefer to live in a peaceful world, so why are there so many obstacles in place preventing us from doing so?